RayGardiner/LinzerSchnitte-/Readme.txt

 One of the first changes to be made will be to move the default frequency to eeprom.

-To reflash the board with new firmware, apply power with the two pins alongside the AEC logo to enter usb bootloader mode.
+To reflash the board with new firmware, apply power via the usb connector,  with the two pins alongside the AEC logo shorted The board will enter usb bootloader mode, green led on solid and red led flashing.
+You can then use the microchip HIDBootloader to reflash the chip.

 Regards